ethereum-optimism/design-docs/security/fma-multi-threaded-64-bit-cannon.md

 - **Description:** A livelocked execution prevents an honest challenger from generating a fault proof.
 - **Risk Assessment:** High severity, low likelihood.
 - **Mitigations:** Manual review of the op-program and a quick review of Go runtime internals.
-The op-program uses 3 threads, and only one of those threads are used by the mutator main function.
+The op-program uses 3 threads, and only one of those threads is used by the mutator main function.
 This makes livelocks very unlikely.
 - **Detection:** This would manifest as an execution that runs forever.
 Eventually, but well before the dispute period ends, op-dispute-mon will indicate that a game is forecasted to resolve incorrectly.
 - **Recovery Path(s)**: See [Fault Proof Recovery](https://www.notion.so/oplabs/RB-000-Fault-Proofs-Recovery-Runbook-8dad0f1e6d4644c281b0e946c89f345f).